Re-use your furniture

 Many of us wouldn’t think of hiring a table or a sofa, but actually it’s a great way of getting the look you love while keeping the flexibility to change your mind.

 If you’re having a party don’t forget to check out rental services for cutlery, crockery and tableware.
 Much more sustainable than paper plates and plastic cutlery, plus they look great too!
+The Party Kit Network is a good place to start your search.

 Ever thought about hiring clothes?
 Find local clothes hire services from our Sustainable Fashion page.
 Or toys?
 Check out Whirli's subscription toy box service.